 This new page shows the wartime leaflet which was given to relatives anxiously awaiting news of their loved one who was missing.

 The aim of the British Graves Service was as far as possible to treat enemy combatants equally.
 However, this did not mean that they were buried with the Allied dead.
-German plots were created, which used the same style of temporary cross and lettering as in the Allied plots, as in this image of an unknown German cemetery.
+German plots were created, which used the same style of temporary cross and lettering as in the Allied plots, as in this image of an unknown German cemetery, probably in France judging by the dates on some of the graves.

 Colonel Stott, the Commanding Officer of the Army Graves Service in Western Europe was in many ways the most influential figure of all in how the Second World War British military dead were identified, buried and honoured.
 Besides the work for soldiers, he was of key significance in the work on behalf of missing RAF aircrew.